Toncy741/Breast-cancer-dataset/README.md

 # Breast-cancer-dataset
 This program implements and compares five machine learning classification algorithms on the breast cancer dataset:
-This program implements and compares five machine learning classification algorithms on the breast cancer dataset:

 Logistic Regression
 Decision Tree